solodev/cloud-documentation/src/WelcomeToSolodev/QuickStartGuide/index.md

 # Quick Start Guide

-## Our Solodev Cloud Plans

-Solodev Cloud has a solution for your needs.
-There are three tiers to the Solodev Cloud platform:

-**Developer**

-The developer plan is our free launchpad for building apps and containers in your own private catalog.
-You can develop custom apps with advanced cloud and container options and streamlined collaboration with multiple users, groups and organizations.
-This is the default plan you will enroll in upon account creation.

-**Seller**

-This plan includes everything in the developer plan plus the ability to sell your custom apps in your own dedicated profile page.
-You can also sell other developers’ apps and add your apps to the Solodev Marketplace.

-**Reseller**

-This plan includes all of the above plus the ability to create your own custom catalog of pre-built apps and containers to resell.
-You can also stack your catalog with third-party apps from the marketplace and offer additional support or agency consulting services.

-!!!
-***Please note:** Paid plans are only available at the organization level.
-You must create an organization in order to upgrade to a paid plan.*
-!!!

----

 ## Register an account

 First, you’ll need to set up a new account.
 Visit [Solodev.com](https://www.solodev.com) and click the digital wallet icon in the top right of your screen.